allenai/scirepeval/training/TRAINING.md

 -h, --help  show this help message and exit

---tasks-confg TASKS_CONFG path to the task config file
+--tasks-config TASKS_CONFG path to the task config file

 --tokenizer TOKENIZER HuggingFace tokenizer to be used (same as model name if not supplied)